DETAILED ACTION

 The following is a statement of reasons for the indication of allowable subject matter:

 With respect to claim 6, the claim is directed to the Applicant’s figures 14, 16, and 17 which contains the element 27.
 The Examiner believes the claim limitation “a retaining portion that is fixedly connected to the second electrical connection portion and that rotates along a second rotation path parallel to the first rotation path” is not specifically taught or disclosed by the cited prior art references.
+Therefore the Examiner believes the claims to be in condition for allowance.

-With respect to claims 7-10, the claims dependent from the objected claim 6 and therefore allowable based on that dependency.
+With respect to claims 7-10, the claims dependent from the claim 6 and therefore allowable based on that dependency.

 Conclusion